PetroIvaniuk/llms-tools/README.md

 - [Prismer: A Vision-Language Model with Multi-Modal Experts](https://shikun.io/projects/prismer) - a data- and parameter-efficient vision-language model that leverages an ensemble of diverse, pre-trained domain experts

 ## Images
+- [Textify](https://textify.storia.ai/) - a tool for replacing the gibberish in AI-generated images with your desired text
 - [Interpolating between Images with Diffusion Models](https://clintonjwang.github.io/interpolation) - a method for zero-shot controllable interpolation using latent diffusion models
 - [AnyDoor: Zero-shot Object-level Image Customization](https://damo-vilab.github.io/AnyDoor-Page/) - a diffusion-based image generator with the power to move target objects to new scenes at user-specified locations in a harmonious way
 - [Matting Anything](https://chrisjuniorli.github.io/project/Matting-Anything/), [Code](https://github.com/SHI-Labs/Matting-Anything), [Demo: HF](https://huggingface.co/spaces/shi-labs/Matting-Anything) - an efficient and versatile framework for estimating the alpha matte of any instance in an image with user-prompt guidance